Siege of Tripoli: Raymond returns to Tripoli

-The siege
+Siege

-The following year, Raymond, with the aid of Byzantine engineers, constructed Mons Peregrinus, "Pilgrim's mountain" or "Qalaat Saint-Gilles" ("fortress of Saint-Gilles"), in order to block Tripoli's access inland.
+In 1102 with the aid of Byzantine engineers, Raymond constructed Mons Peregrinus—"Pilgrim's mountain" or "Qalaat Saint-Gilles" ("fortress of Saint-Gilles")—in order to block Tripoli's access inland.
 With the Genoese Hugh Embriaco, Raymond also seized Gibelet.
-After the Battle of Harran in 1104, Fakhr al-Mulk asked Sokman, the former Ortoqid governor of Jerusalem, to intervene; Sokman marched into Syria but was forced to return home.
+After the Battle of Harran on 7 May 1104, Fakhr al-Mulk asked Sokman, the former Ortoqid governor of Jerusalem, to intervene; Sokman marched into Syria but was forced to return home.

-Fakhr al-Mulk then attacked Mons Peregrinus in September 1104, killing many of the Franks and burning down one wing of the fortress.
-Raymond himself was badly wounded, and died five months later in February 1105.
-He was replaced as leader by his nephew William-Jordan, count of Cerdanya.
-On his deathbed, Raymond had reached an agreement with the qadi: if he would stop attacking the fortress, the crusaders would stop impeding Tripolitanian trade and merchandise.
-The qadi accepted.
+Fakhr al-Mulk attacked Mons Peregrinus in September 1104, killing many of the Franks and burning down one wing of the fortress.
+Raymond was badly wounded and died five months later in February 1105.
+He was replaced by his nephew William II Jordan, Count of Cerdanya.
+On his deathbed, Raymond had reached an agreement with Fakhr al-Mulk: if he would stop attacking the fortress, the Crusaders would stop impeding Tripolitanian trade and merchandise.
+Fakhr al-Mulk accepted.

-In 1108, it became more and more difficult to bring food to the besieged by land.
+In 1108, it became more difficult to bring food to the besieged by land.
 Many citizens sought to flee to Homs, Tyre, and Damascus.
-The nobles of the city, who had betrayed the city to the Franks by showing them how it was being resupplied with food, were executed in the crusader camp.
-Fakhr al-Mulk, left to wait for help from the Seljuk sultan Mehmed I, went to Baghdad at the end of March with five hundred troops and many gifts.
-He passed through Damascus, now governed by Toghtegin after the death of Duqaq, and was welcomed with open arms.
-In Baghdad, the sultan received him with great spectacle, but had no time for Tripoli while there was a succession dispute in Mosul.
-Fakhr al-Mulk returned to Damascus in August, where he learned Tripoli had been handed over to Sharaf ad-Dawla ibn Abi al-Tayyib, wali of al-Afdal Shahanshah, vizier of Egypt, by the nobles, who were tired of waiting for him to return.
+The nobles of the city, who had betrayed the city to the Franks by showing them how it was being resupplied with food, were executed in the Crusader camp.
+Fakhr al-Mulk, waiting for help from the Seljuk Sultan Mehmed I, went to Baghdad in March with 500 troops and many gifts.
+He passed through Damascus, governed by Toghtegin after the death of Duqaq, and was welcomed with open arms.
+In Baghdad, the sultan received him with great spectacle but had no time for Tripoli while there was a succession dispute in Mosul.
+Fakhr al-Mulk returned to Damascus in August, where he learned Tripoli had been handed over to Sharaf ad-Dawla ibn Abi al-Tayyib, wali of al-Afdal Shahanshah, vizier of Egypt, by the nobles who were tired of waiting for him to return.